CloudI/CloudI/src/lib/cpg/README.md

 process message queue can be avoided.

-The process group solutions for Erlang discussed here depend on the distributed Erlang functionality, provided natively by Erlang OTP.
+The process group solutions for Erlang discussed here depend on the distributed Erlang functionality, provided natively by Erlang/OTP.
 The distributed Erlang functionality automatically creates a fully-connected network topology and is only meant for a Local Area Network (LAN).
 Since a fully-connected network topology is created that requires a